NSERC guide on integrating equity, diversity and inclusion considerations in research

 - What means of dissemination will be most effective in reaching those who will use and/or could benefit from the findings?

-- Does the dissemination plan consider the language of use (i.e., English and/or French) or other appropriate languages depending on the groups identified?
+- Does the dissemination plan consider the language of use (i.e., English, French or other appropriate languages) depending on the groups identified (see example 10)?

-- Are the dissemination strategies the product of collaborative efforts with a diversity of input or have they been envisioned in a narrower focus?
+- Are the dissemination strategies the product of collaborative efforts with diverse inputs or have they been envisioned in a narrower focus?

 Example 10: Effective dissemination strategies in an Arctic ecology research program

 The Centre for northern studies (Centre d’études nordiques) has led to the production of films, articles and material for and with Indigenous northern communities on water and environmental resources.
-The program of research involves youth in Nunavik by mixing traditional and local knowledge with Western science to stimulate and nurture Inuit youth’s interest in science-related careers, to promote environmental stewardship, and to build better relationships between community members and research teams.
-Elders, local guides and coordinators, youth and members of research teams all worked together to train lnuit youth in environmental data collection.
+The research program involves youth in Nunavik by mixing traditional and local knowledge with Western science to stimulate and nurture Inuit youth’s interest in science-related careers, to promote environmental stewardship and to build better relationships between community members and research teams.
+Elders, local guides and coordinators, youth, and members of research teams all worked together to train lnuit youth in environmental data collection.
 Materials are available in English and Inuktitut.